Hope Is Important: Critical response

-Hope Is Important was met with generally favorable reviews from music critics.
+Hope Is Important was met with generally favourable reviews from music critics.
 Entertainment Weekly writer Mike Flaherty said the band of "pop craftsmen [were] more mature than four years together would indicate, gilding sophisticated pop tunesmanship with a ragged indie edge".
 NMEs Jim Wirth wrote that the album had a "proper pop sensibility" that was "alive with imaginative twists and the sort of impenetrable lyrics that made early Manics singles so special".
 In a review for The Village Voice, Robert Christgau wrote that the band were "sometimes lyrical, sometimes heavy, mostly headlong, less confused than the people they write to and about".
 The staff at Tiny Mix Tapes said the album is "one of those records that just grabs you", with the band able to "truly transcend their inspirations and create music which sounds truly original".
 Ink 19 writer David Lee Beowülf saw it as "schizophrenic", but also "pretty darn hard and punk", which Christina Apeles of Consumable Online agreed with.

 AllMusic reviewer MacKenzie Wilson said the album "exudes the fiery nature of four young guys yearning to make their own way in modern rock despite the popularity of the three-chord riff".
 She said the lyrics were not as poetic as they would be on the band's second studio album 100 Broken Windows (2000), "[b]ut it's there, and it's enjoyably humorous".
 In The Rolling Stone Album Guide, Chris Ryan said the album is "very much a love letter to their favorite bands".
 Pitchfork joint writers Beatty and Garrett noted the short timeframe of recording, leading to the album coming across as "immediate and desperate", with some of the songs that would have been discarded otherwise "deposited onto the album as filler".